MediaMath/grim/README.md

 ### Environment Variables
 ```
-CLONE_PATH= the path relative to the workspace to clone the repo in
+CLONE_PATH= the path relative to the workspace the repo is cloned in
 GH_EVENT_NAME= either 'push', 'pull_request' or '' (for manual builds)
 GH_ACTION= the sub action of a pull request (eg. 'opened', 'closed', or 'reopened', 'synchronize') or blank for other event types
 GH_USER_NAME= the user initiating the event